 Early Notables of the Heery family (pre 1700)

-More information is included under the topic Early Heery Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Heery Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heery family to Ireland